CHBaker/python-solutions/explanations.md

 	Solution Details:

-		My solution uses Kruskel's algorithm: it takes the input graph, an creates a set list from the graph in the format (Vertex, Edge, Weight), then sorts the set list, and adds the edge to a new graph one by one, checking if the added edge makes a cycle, and if it does, removing it.
+		My solution uses Kruskel's algorithm: it takes the input graph, and creates three different data representations of it.
+		`newDict` which is a copy of the graphs keys only, that is added to for the final dict.
+		`strippedDict` which is a copy of the graphs keys only, and is kept up-to-date with `newDict` but contains lists of vertices only (no weights or tuples).
+This dict is used to do cycle checks since it is easier to check this cut down data model.
+		`edgeList` which is a sorted list in the format `('A', 'B', 5)` used for looping, that way each edge is added at the least weight first, and only once to the `newDict`

 		Runtime => O(ElogE) or O(ElogV)